mngibso/box-manage/README.md

 # box-manage
-This is a work in progress.
+This project is constantly refactored.
 Currently it is my sandbox for:

 * Creating a box API for node utilizing their Provisioning feature.
 This allows an app to upload and access content on behalf of a Box user.
 * Experiment with "best practices" for Angular found on various sites.